nBhabish/bhabishya-neupane/content/about/main/index.md

   I am also a massive football (or, shall I say "soccer") enthusiast.
 I have been a Manchester United fan for more than 15 years.
 I know we're not doing great at the moment, but we will be back to winning trophies soon.

-  I am currently residing in Lincoln, NE and actively seeking Data Science opportunities.
+  Currently, I am residing in Lincoln, NE and actively seeking Data Science opportunities.
 Please feel free to reach out if you find my works interesting.

 show_outro: true
 outro: |